mzlnk/oauth2-exchange/README.md

 and automatically configures proper templates based on provided credentials via application properties.
 Therefore, you do not need to bother about declaring necessary beans and other related stuff in your Spring Boot application ;)

-You can find out more about implementation details and how to get started with a library on [GitHub wiki pages](https://github.com/mzlnk/oauth2-exchange/wiki).
+You can find out more about implementation details and how to get started with a library on [GitHub wiki pages](https://github.com/mzlnk/oauth2-exchange/wiki/Welcome-to-the-OAuth2-Exchange-Wiki!) or official [Java docs](https://www.javadoc.io/doc/io.mzlnk.oauth2.exchange/oauth2-exchange-core).

 ## Development